 Over the course of New Year, New You, we were able to reach a global audience of 3,437 users across Facebook.
 It was a lot of fun and an incredible success.
 If you enjoyed it, you’re in luck because we have similar events and broadcast planned for the year ahead.

-I close this with another quote from my colleague, Dr. Chin: “A big part of Breast Augmentation isn’t just the procedure and getting implants, it is the education you get before the procedure and how you manage your post-operative course.”
+I close this with another quote: “A big part of Breast Augmentation isn’t just the procedure and getting implants, it is the education you get before the procedure and how you manage your post-operative course.”